akvo/akvo-product-design/RSR/Features/52-RSRv3_Registration/2-RSRv3_Registration_Functional.md

 ## User problems
 5. Users don't understand and cannot follow the registration process.
+13. Users don't see changes in their permissions or access.

 ## User stories
 1. Preethi can easily register for an RSR account.